 This is possibly the fallout from the continued confrontation between China and US (and clearly allies like Australia) as well as the resurgent COVID-19 infections in China even as it has pushed above the .6800 area again now the .7000 area once again as well.
-Next higher congestion reverts back that .7200 area heavy historic resistance it had pushed above prior to recent slippage, yet is slightly above it again at present.
-Next interim resistance is .7300-50.
+Next higher congestion reverts back that .7200 area heavy historic resistance it has pushed above at present.
+Next interim resistance was in the .7300-50 area it is presently squeezing above, with heavier resistances into .7500 and .7600-50.